 By policy adopted by the Board of Directors the Haskell CAD reappraises all property in the district within a three-year period.
 The reappraisal year is a complete appraisal of a portion of properties in the district.
 Tax year 2010 was a reappraisal year for all residential property in the county.
 The cost schedule for residential properties was updated to current market analysis.
-For the 2021 tax year the residential properties at Lake Stamford and in all cities, with the exception of Haskell, will be reappraised.
-In tax year 2022, all residential properties within the city of Haskell will be reappraised.
-Tax year 2023 is a reappraisal year in which all rural properties, within the county, will be reappraised.
+For the 2023 tax year all rural properties, within the county, will be reappraised.
+In tax year 2024, residential properties at Lake Stamford and in all cities, with the exception of Haskell, will be reappraised.
+Tax year 2025 is a reappraisal year in which all residential properties within the city of Haskell will be reappraised.
 Commercial properties will be worked along with the real properties where located.